Disclaimers and FAQ’s

 Why are leafcutters special?

 These are not your typical ants!
 These ants have sharp jaws that cut leaves and flowers into tiny pieces.
-They carry the plant matter back to their nest where the pieces decay.
-Fungus grows in the decaying leaves and flowers, and the ants eat this fungus.
-We call this a “fungus garden” and the ants are the farmers.
+They carry the plant matter back to their nest where they cut the pieces even smaller and place it in their “fungus garden”.
+The decaying pieces make the fungus grow and this is the food source for the colony.
 Each colony contains one or more queen ants that lay eggs into the fungus.
-After about a year, most colonies will only have one remaining queen who was deemed fit by the workers.
+After some time (months to years), most colonies will only have one remaining queen who was deemed fit by the workers.
 The other queens are killed off one by one and we aren’t sure exactly how they decide who to keep and who to let go.

 How do I take care of them?